Spectoda/spectoda-bridge/README.md

 #### Route: GET /events

 Description: This route sets up a server-sent event (SSE) connection to receive events emitted by the Spectoda device.
-The Spectoda device emits events such as changes in color or percentage values.
+The Spectoda device emits events such as changes in color or percentage values, sensor reactions and you can listen for those events.

-#### Route: GET /scan
+#### `WORK IN PROGRESS` Route: GET /scan

 Description: This route scans for available Spectoda devices and returns a list of their MAC addresses.